utndatasystems/virtual/README.md

 # `virtual`

-A booster 💪 for your Parquet file sizes.
+A booster 💪 for your Parquet file sizes: `virtual` is a lightweight library that transparently compresses Parquet files by using correlations between columns, all while giving you the same familiar interface you are used to.
+How `virtual` works it's magic is described in our recent research papers (see below).

 # 🛠 Build